Have you ever seen a social media feed embedded on a brand website?

 Therefore, using every opportunity to promote your social media content and channels is a no-brainer - a social media feed on your website is one of the most obvious ways of growing the follower count.
 An engaging content feed on your website encourages visitors to take a close look at your content and follow your latest updates on social media channels.

 It’s not very likely that all your website visitors follow your brand on social media channels.
-By embedding social media feeds in digital platforms, you maximize opportunities to get new followers for your latest updates and ensure you stay top of mind with your customers.
+By embedding social media feeds in digital platforms with a social media aggregator, you maximize opportunities to get new followers for your latest updates and ensure you stay top of mind with your customers.

 FC Feyenoord, a football club in the Dutch premier league, has added ‘Volg ons’ (Follow us) buttons to the posts on their social media wall.

 3. Build engagement and reach on social media channels

 It's not only about followers: a social media feed on a website also increases the number of likes, comments, shares, and other interactions.